JoenTheWizard/Tutor_Stuff/Tutoring/Python_General/homework_2023_1.md

 # Task 1
 ## XOR cipher
 ### In this question you will have to investigate and research about the XOR cipher.
-Create a function called `xor_string` that uses XOR cipher to encode a string using XOR operation.
+Create a function called `xor_cipher` that uses the XOR cipher algorithm to encode a string (using XOR operation).
 To make this task simpler, the key size will just be of size 1.

 Example of what it would look like using the function:
 ```py